“He is exceedingly bright and thinks outside the box.”

 In the past twelve months, Elliot has been instructed to advise and appear in five judicial reviews.

 Recently, Elliot represented West Yorkshire Police in resisting an application for judicial review and an injunction against the commencement of misconduct proceedings after appointment of a fifth panel chair.
 He is due to appear in a judicial review hearing concerning the obligation on a chief constable to record and refer to the IPCC police conduct matters.
 Elliot successfully appeared in the High Court for the Lord Chancellor in the first English article 5 claim concerning the lawfulness of a High Court judge’s imprisonment of a person for contempt and is instructed to defend the decision in the Court of Appeal.

 Elliot has appeared in numerous inquests for the police, prisons and medical professionals.
-He was recently part of the team representing match commanders in the Hillsbrough Inquest and contributed to the final submissions.
+He was part of the team representing match commanders in the Hillsborough Inquest and contributed to the final submissions.

 Published judgments are: